OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-v2-devquickstarts-node-api.md

     */
     // Create a task.
     function createTask(req, res, next) {
-    // Resitify currently has a bug that doesn't allow you to set default headers.
+    // Resitify currently has a bug that doesn't allow you tooset default headers.
-    // These headers comply with CORS, and allow you to use MongoDB Server as your response to any origin. res.header("Access-Control-Allow-Origin", "*");
+    // These headers comply with CORS, and allow you toouse MongoDB Server as your response tooany origin. res.header("Access-Control-Allow-Origin", "*");
     res.header("Access-Control-Allow-Headers", "X-Requested-With");
-    // Create a new task model, fill it, and save it to MongoDB. var _task = new Task();
+    // Create a new task model, fill it, and save it tooMongoDB. var _task = new Task();
     if (!req.params.task) {
     req.log.warn({